SD Supreme Court examines ability to possess gun as evidence in murder case

 “There are standards set out for what constitutes self-defense and a reasonable perception of an imminent threat,” DeVaney said.
 “So how does whether or not you possess the gun lawfully or unlawfully relate to your perception of the immediate threat that would allow you to use self-defense.
 I’m not getting the logical connection there.”

-Assistant Attorney General Stephen Gemar argued on behalf of the state.
+Assistant Attorney General Stephan Gemar argued on behalf of the state.
 He says the information about illegally having the gun was a piece of the overall puzzle.

 “It was the defendant’s knowledge that he was unable to possess a firearm and under the justifiable homicide jury instruction, the jury needed to consider what a reasonable person in defendant’s position would have done, and that includes what the defendant knew,” Gemar said.

-Note: Correction: a previous version of this story incorrectly stated that Smith received the life sentence in 2021.
-He received it in 2022.